Azure/azure-quickstart-templates/101-AAD-DomainServices/README.md

 #### 1. Install the required Powershell modules

-* Install and configure Azure AD PowerShell module
+* Install and configure the Azure AD PowerShell module

     Follow the instructions in the article to [install the Azure AD PowerShell module and connect to Azure AD](https://docs.microsoft.com/powershell/azure/active-directory/install-adv2?toc=%2fazure%2factive-directory-domain-services%2ftoc.json).

-* Install and configure Azure PowerShell module
+* Install and configure the Azure PowerShell module

     Follow the instructions in the article to [install the Azure PowerShell module and connect to your Azure subscription](https://docs.microsoft.com/powershell/azure/install-azurerm-ps?toc=%2fazure%2factive-directory-domain-services%2ftoc.json).